TinyMedicalApps/PatientCloud-docs/nhs/nhs-login.md

 # NHS Login

+## NHS OpenID Connect scope

+There is no email scope available on NHS OpenID Connect by default.
+You have to ask support to enable it.

 ## NHS Login button on a front end client and showing the logged in user

 Basically it takes two steps to authenticate a user from at your frontend: 1.
 Redirect user to authentication endpoint `http://localhost/auth/nhs-login` 2.
 Receive a JWT token on frontend's URL `/users/login-success/JWT_TOKEN` or in case of error `/users/login-failure` will be called.